Now on Mac — start your 60-day free trial.

 This is not required but helps to quickly identify and navigate to the specific project, as it will appear with the project name in the footer of the Project Dashboard. select on the plus icon in the square above the project name to add your project image.

-Do I need to complete the Build Location field?
+Do I need to complete the Location field?

 This is the address of your project and we highly recommend completing it for seamless team communication.